scribe-security/docs/docs/platforms/gitlab-integration.md

 sidebar_position: 2
 ---

-# Scribe Security Platform GitLab Integration Guide
+# Scribe Security Platforms GitLab Integration Guide

-Welcome to the official documentation for integrating the Scribe Security Platform with GitLab CI/CD.
+Welcome to the official documentation for integrating Scribe Security Platforms Tool with GitLab CI/CD.
 This guide provides comprehensive instructions on configuring your GitLab CI pipeline to leverage the powerful security features of the Scribe Security Platform.
 Below, you'll find detailed information on how to structure your CI/CD pipeline, utilize cache mechanisms, manage runner considerations, and leverage global variables effectively.

 ## Overview
 The integration revolves around three main stages: `discovery`, `bom-sign`, and `policy`.
 Each stage serves a specific purpose in enhancing the security of your software development lifecycle.